Cosmian/cosmian_vm/resources/sgx/README.md

 ```sh
 $ sudo apt install nginx
 ```
 5. Edit the `etc/app/` as you need.
-This directory is designed to contains all configurations of the application.
+This directory is designed to contain all configurations of the application.

 ## Usage